hastman/scrap-ad-assigment/README.md

 ## RepoContent

-- geofenceapi_v1 : First version of API
+- geofenceapi_v1 : First version of API, written in Python with FastAPI
-- geofenceapi_v2 : Second version of API
+- geofenceapi_v2 : Second version of API, written in Python with FastAPI
 - nginx: Nginx conf for versioning strategy
 - storage: Contains geojson file
+- deploy.sh : Script for remote deployment
+- docker-compose.yml : Docker compose file for deployment, deploy all api versions and nginx

 ## Build & Run images